VR-BORRA/credit-card-fraud-analysis/README.md

 Can we predict the fraud and patterns in the main type of transitory fraud -What is the probability of overall fraud (increase or decrease) -What is the probability of fraud in distance, storefront, and repeat retailer.
--What is the current trends, patterns of groupings, and future for the following types of fraud
+-What is the current trends, patterns of groupings, and future for the following types of fraud:
----Repeat Retailer
+Repeat Retailer

----Used Chip
+Used Chip

----Used Pin Number
+Used Pin Number

----Online Order
+Online Order

 ## Overview